Dachshund puppies playing in black and white

 How to train your puppy to come to you

-Puppies aren’t the most focused animals, so it’s best to run their training sessions in an enclosed area with very few distractions.
-Start by letting your puppy wander off, then crouch down, open your arms out and use an excited tone of voice to call their name followed by the command word.
+Puppies aren’t the most focussed animals so it’s best to run their training sessions in an enclosed area with very few distractions.
+Start by letting your puppy wander off, then crouch down, open your arms out and use an excited tone of voice to call their name followed by the word cue word.

 When they arrive give them lots of praise and reward them with a treat.
-Then, give them another treat while you clip a leash on their collar.
-Once they’ve finished the treat, unclip the leash, stand up and walk away.
+Then, give them another treat while you clip a lead on their collar.
+Once they’ve finished the treat, unclip the lead, stand up and walk away.
 Now repeat the process from the start.

-Practise every day for a few weeks, keeping the sessions short.
-Make sure you practise in different situations, always with the safety of your dog in mind.
+Practice every day for a few weeks, keeping the sessions short.
+Make sure you practice in different situations, always with the safety of your dog in mind.

 How to train your puppy to heel